HOUSE RULES printer-friendly version | print all rules

 - secure, through every lawful means possible, any and all data and information relevant and necessary for the determination and formulation of appropriate legislative actions and measures on public issues and concerns;

-- make information pertaining to the performance of their legislative and constituent functions and duties available to the public; and
+- make information pertaining to the performance of their legislative and constituent functions and duties available and accessible to the public; and

 - perform such other functions and activities as may be lawful and necessary to ensure the swift passage of legislative measures needed to effectively address social, political and economic needs and promote national development, as well as the efficient and timely conduct of legislative oversight.